mosip/documentation/docs/registration-client.md

 MOSIP provides a reference implementation of a Java based registration client.
 The code, build files for the registration client is available in **registration client repo**.

 ## Multiple language support
 * Registration client is featured to allow operator to choose the operation language.
-Option to select his/her perferred language is provided in the login screen.
+Option to select his/her preferred language, is provided on the login screen.
 * Data collection during regitration client supports more than one language at a time.
 * Before starting any registration process, operator can choose the languages among the configured ones.